 9c.
 The program director must be a licensed veterinarian or a credentialed veterinary technician who must be a graduate of an AVMA-accredited program.
 The program director must have the educational background and occupational experience appropriate to understand and fulfill program goals.
 The position of the program director should be full time with the institution.

 9d.
 The director must have the responsibility, authority, and support necessary to manage the program successfully.
 This shall be documented in a written job description that also shall clearly define the position of the director within the institutional hierarchy.
 The program director must be responsible for organizing continuous program review and development processes that assure program effectiveness.
 The program director's appointment must include sufficient time for administrative and teaching responsibilities as well as opportunities and support for professional development.

 9g.
 The institution must provide evidence that it evaluates program personnel regularly and assists and facilitates professional growth.
-Program personnel should be encouraged to be participating members of local, state, and national professional associations.
+Program personnel should be encouraged and financially supported to be participating members of local, state, and national veterinary professional associations.

 10b.
 The specific courses shall teach basic medical science, communication, critical thinking, decision-making, and clinical application skills.
 Integration of nursing, technical, and medical skills within the curriculum must use live animals.
 Whenever possible, animal nursing skills should be developed in a setting and under conditions that are a reflection of the manner in which graduates will use these skills.

 10c.
 The curriculum must include general education and specific veterinary technology course content.
 Required materials can be offered as complete course offerings or be integrated into courses involving more than one area of recommended material.
 Course objectives must be clearly communicated to the student through syllabi or other course documents.
 Course offerings to meet curriculum requirements typically take a minimum of 18 months to 2 years to accomplish.

 GENERAL COURSE MATERIAL:Applied mathematicsBiological scienceCommunication skillsFundamentals of chemistry